mvolkmann/blog/src/swift.md

   This displays a tree view of files in the project.

+  Files can be organized into subdirectories.
+  To create a new subdirectory, right-click on an existing directory or file and select "New Group".
+  This creates a directory named "New Group" which can be renamed.
+  Existing files can then be dragged into the new directory.
+  Another option is to select all the files to be moved to a subdirectory, right-click one of them, and select "New Group From Selection".

 - "x" in square icon (second)

   This displays a list of files that have been modified (M)